anushka369/GeeksForGeeks/README.md

 ## ⚠ **Disclaimer**

-These solutions are provided as-is for learning purposes only.
-They may not be the most optimized or efficient solutions.
+These solutions are provided as-is for learning purposes only. <br> They may not be the most optimized or efficient solutions.

 ---